-A person becomes infected on ingesting the bacteria.
+- Transmission: A person becomes infected by ingesting the bacteria.
 If food or water supplies are contaminated, outbreaks can spread very rapidly.

-A rapid diagnostic test is available, but confirmation from a laboratory is still required, especially in declaring an outbreak.
-In epidemic situations, once cholera is confirmed, individual diagnosis is based on clinical symptoms alone.
+- Diagnosis: A rapid diagnostic test is available, but confirmation from a laboratory is still required, especially in declaring an outbreak.

 MSF has developed cholera treatment kits in order to provide rapid assistance in epidemics.

-In 2012, MSF staff introduced the use of the two-dose oral vaccine as part of its response to an outbreak in Guinea.
+MSF staff first introduced the use of the two-dose oral cholera vaccine in 2012 as part of its response to an outbreak in Guinea.
 The vaccine has since been used as important tool in MSF responses to outbreaks in countries such as the Democratic Republic of Congo, Ethiopia, South Sudan and Tanzania.

 - Maternal healthApply Maternal health filter (7)